Acebeam L16 Flashlight Review

 Retention and Carry

-There’s also the included pocket clip, which attaches only on the tail end (of the non-reversible body tube.)
-Realistically a pocket clip on a light like this is not all that useful, since the head is big enough to get in the way.
+There’s also the included pocket clip, which attaches only to the tail end (of the non-reversible body tube).
+Realistically, a pocket clip on a light like this is not all that useful, since the head is big enough to get in the way.

 It’s a friction clip and would be useful on a belt more than a pocket.

-The included lanyard can only attach on the tactical ring.
-The pocket clip attaches snugly enough, and has the proper holes, for attaching the lanyard there.
+The included lanyard can only attach to the tactical ring.
+The pocket clip attaches snugly enough and has the proper holes for attaching the lanyard there.

 zeroair_reviews_acebeam_L16_18650_XHP35HI_21